-Each project application that involves at least 4 acres shall be required to provide a minimum of five ten percent of the project area as open space.
+Each project application that involves at least 4 acres shall be required to provide a minimum of 10 percent of the project area as open space.
 The required open space shall be designed in compliance with the applicable requirements from Table OS.1.
-For projects that provide more than 10% public open space, the City may approve an open space plan that provides this additional public open space in lieu of a portion of the private open space required in BS.2.G.6 or BS.2.H.6.
-Unless part of the plaza, rambla, or promenade, sidewalks and planter strips located within a street right of way shall not count as open space when calculating minimum requirements.
+Unless part of a plaza, rambla, or promenade, sidewalks within Right of way, and the portion of sidewalk 6 feet in width or less provided as part of a street section shall not qualify as calculated Open Space (OS)